ArslanKG/Turizm/README.md

 ## 📄 License

-© 2024 Parla Group.
+© 2024 Parla Travel.
 All rights reserved.

 ---

-**Built with ❤️ by Parla Group Development Team**
+**Built with ❤️ by Parla Travel Development Team**